-When you select a context selector or a list item in a column or a row on a grid card, synchronization updates any other pages and cards that display the selected data item.
-It is applied across cards, boards, worksheets, and hierarchies.
+When you select a context selector or a list item in a grid row or column, it updates any other pages and cards that display the selected item.

 In Anaplan, there are three types of synchronization:

-Global context refers to the synchronization of data within and across pages.
-This occurs by default, and means that a data item contains the same values wherever it displays within your app.
+Global context sync refers to the synchronization of data within and across pages.
+This occurs by default, and means that a data item will contain the same values wherever it displays in your app.

 Context selector sync refers to the synchronization that occurs by default between the elements on a page.

-If a context selector on a card contains the same data item as a row or a column in a grid, choosing that row or column also updates the data displayed in the card.
+A context selector on a card can contain the same data item as a row or a column in a grid.
+When you select the data item on the grid, it also updates the data displayed in the card.

 Hierarchy sync refers to the synchronization of

-Composite lists are created by model builders from a series of lists, each of which is assigned a parent in the hierarchy.
-Within a main grid, a user can choose a row or a column, and the hierarchy filters display the child item values within the secondary grid.
+Composite lists are created by model builders from a series of lists.
+Each list in the series is assigned a parent in the hierarchy.
+Within a main grid, you can choose a row or a column, and the hierarchy filters display the child item values within the secondary grid.